tmplx

 tmplx Script

-<script type="text/tmplx"> is a special tag that you can add to your page or component to declare state, derived, event handler, and the special init() function to control your UI or add backend logic.
+<script type="text/tmplx"> is a special tag that you can add to your page or component to declare state, derived, event handlers, functions, and the special init() function to control your UI or add backend logic.

 Each page or component file can have exactly one tmplx script.
 Multiple scripts cause a compilation error.